fdiaz/SwiftInspector/CONTRIBUTING.md

 ### Structure of SwiftInspector

-SwiftInspector is divided into two main parts:
+SwiftInspector is divided into three main parts:

 #### SwiftInspector

 Contains the main executable for this command line tool.
+It only contains the entry point `main.swift` file.

+#### SwiftInspectorCommand

-This contains the entry point `main.swift` file and the scaffolding around managing commands and options for these commands.
+Contains all the files for managing commands and options for these commands.
 We can think of this as the *frontend* of this project.

-#### SwiftInspectorKit
+#### SwiftInspectorCore

 Is the *core* or *backend* of this project.
 In here is where the magic happens.
 You should put any file that's related to analyzing Swift code in here.

 ### Adding a new Command

-To add a new command create a `YourCommand.swift` file inside the `Commands` folder in `SwiftInspector`.
-Your command should delegate to `SwiftInspectorKit` for all the logic related to analyzing Swift code.
+To add a new command create a `YourCommand.swift` file inside `SwiftInspectorCommand`  and add it to the `InspectorCommand` subcommands.
+Your command should delegate to `SwiftInspectorCore` for all the logic related to analyzing Swift code.

 ### Adding new functionality

-Since we want to separate the commands from the core functionality, you should abstract your core functionality in a class that lives in `SwiftInspectorKit`.
+Since we want to separate the commands from the core functionality, you should abstract your core functionality in a class that lives in `SwiftInspectorCore`.